Master of Professional Studies in Emergency Management

 • Official college transcripts from each college attended.
 Typically, successful applicants will have at least a "B+" (3.00) average in all coursework taken.

-Completed applications are reviewed by the MPS in Emergency Management Director, Dr. Michael Wallace and Admissions Committee throughout the year.
+Completed applications are reviewed by the MPS in Emergency Management Director, Dr. Michael Wallace, and the Admissions Committee throughout the year.

 To begin the admissions process, complete the online application.